 - Baby boys turn into peeing fountains when cold air hits their tummies, so learn to create a shield with the front of the diaper.
 Little girls need to have their private parts wiped from front to back, so as not to get fecal material in their genital area.

 - To help protect against diaper rash, try to get into a routine of changing your baby’s diaper before or after every feed, and immediately after a poo.

-- Wash you hands before and after diaper change.
+- Wash your hands before and after a diaper change.

-- Wash baby’s hands, sometimes a rogue hands is likely to find its way into a dirty diaper
+- Wash baby’s hands, sometimes a rogue hand is likely to find its way into a dirty diaper

 - Make sure you clean and disinfect your changing station regularly.